gogama/smithy-gotocol/README.md

 Next steps.

 1. Validate changing generic handler function signature.
-2. Design repo and package layout for runtime components and note whether they are part of smithy-gen or a different repo.
+Just try this out in a playground and link it back.

 ---